Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 FineUp to $1,000

-ImprisonmentUp to 6 months in county jail
+ImprisonmentUp to 6 months in jail

-Illegal audio recording without consent (Penal Code § 632)
+Confidential audio recording without consent (Penal Code § 632)

 Operating UAS over state prison grounds (Penal Code § 4575)

-Using drone to hunt or locate game (14 CCR § 251)
+Using drone to hunt or locate game (Cal.
+Code Regs.
+Title 14, § 251)

-FineVaries under Fish and Game Code
+FinePer California Fish and Game Code

 EnforcementCalifornia Department of Fish and Wildlife wardens

-Harassing wildlife with drone (14 CCR § 251.1)
+Harassing game animals with drone (Cal.
+Code Regs.
+Title 14, § 251.1)

-FineVaries under Fish and Game Code
+FinePer California Fish and Game Code

 EnforcementCalifornia Department of Fish and Wildlife wardens

-Applies to any game or nongame bird or mammal
+Applies to any game or nongame bird or mammal.

 ClassificationMisdemeanor